-Learn how you can analyze your Unless personalizations using your Google Analytics account.
+Learn how you can get an even better understanding of your Unless audiences using Google Analytics.

-Most Unless customers use the built-in analytics to analyze their personalizations but if you want to dig deeper or simply prefer to use Google Analytics, you can do so.
+Most Unless customers use the Insights to analyze their audiences' performance but if you want to dig deeper or simply prefer to use Google Analytics, you can do so.

-To make data analysis easy for you, we automatically send events to your GA account for each personalization you create.
+Once the integration is activated, Unless will start sending events to your GA account for each audience you create.
 To access information about your events, log into Google Analytics, and navigate to "Behaviour → Events → Top Events".

 To demo how to analyze your Unless setup using GA, we used the account of our customer Peecho.
 They created two audiences and two personalizations of their homepage so their setup looks like this: